joshberger5/Temptare/Docs/prefabs.md

 <img id="mainIMG" src="./PrefabImages/SelfHarmHandlerPrefab.png"/>

 - A transparent object that is directly behind the user so aiming at themself can be detected
-- If it is aimed at, the SuicidePrevention scene is loaded
+- If it is aimed at, the SelfHarmPrevention scene is loaded

 ### WarningCanvas